Loading…

 Mechanical fixings

-It is also possible to attached items to concrete by using mechanical fixings.
-Adiseal Ultimate is the fastest no hammer masonry drill bit and multi material drill bit.
+It is also possible to attach items to concrete by using mechanical fixings like screws.
+Adiseal Ultimate is the fastest no-hammer masonry drill bit and multi material drill bit.
 It is suitable at drilling concrete, drilling brick, wood and other building materials.

 Where to buy concrete adhesive